The DIMLE Project

 Fortunately, innovations in digital technology now enable DIMLE to streamline the process that supports the mission of the initiative.
 The text will no longer undergo onerous translations into e-books, with the insertion of updated supporting materials.
 Instead, the students will be responsible for researching and replacing the examples, research, and expert commentary in support of the strategies (i.e. Keys) with supporting materials that reflect up to date issues and their own cultural landscapes.

 Class assignments require students to substitute their own supporting materials and explain how their selections illustrate, support, and extend the Concepts and Principles in the text.
 The assignments will be shared as part of class discussions.
 By the end of the course, each class will have assembled its own edition of the text that furnishes perspective into their particular cultures, developments in media technology, and issues of importance to them.

-By the end of the course each class will have assembled its own edition of the text that reflects its cultural context, developments in media technology, and issues of importance.
 These editions will be uploaded to DIMLE for scholarly purposes.
 These updated and culturally appropriate editions will be available as texts for subsequent classes.